Chicken Bryan Pasta Skillet is a twist on a Carrabba’s Italian Grill dish that is ready in about 30 minutes.

 Easy Skillet Chicken Pasta

 You are going to love this recipe.
-We took their Chicken Bryan, which is a chicken breast garnished with lemon sauce, sprigs of fresh basil, chopped sun-dried tomatoes, and topped with a goat cheese medallion, and made it into a skillet pasta dish.
+We took their Chicken Bryan, a chicken breast garnished with lemon sauce, sprigs of fresh basil, chopped sun-dried tomatoes, and topped with a goat cheese medallion, and made it into a skillet pasta dish.

 Then came the first bite, and he instantly fell in love.
-The sauce, chicken, and the whole idea of his favorite dish from Carrabba’s reinvented into a pasta dish… well, let’s say I scored some major points.
+The sauce, chicken, and idea of his favorite dish from Carrabba’s reinvented into a pasta dish… well, let’s say I scored some major points.

 - Cooked linguini or fettuccine